Updated: Jul 5

 Sam "Ramey" Abramov is the player-protagonist of our indie game/visual novel "Sam in New York."
 He also happens to be the narrator of the visual novel.

-Born in 1900 in Lower East Side New York, Sam grew up in the shadow of Lev and Raisa, his domineering Russian-Jewish immigrant parents.
+Born on April 6, 1901 in the Lower East Side of New York City, Sam grew up in the shadow of his domineering parents, who had immigrated in the late 1890s from Odessa, Ukraine.

 Cheerful, mischievous, and blessed with the gift of gab, Sam grows up idolizing Vaudeville and Yiddish theatre.

-A bright student, he is eventually accepted into a prestigious New York law school, where for the first time in his life, he feels like a fish out of water.
-Throughout the visual novel, Sam struggles with being an ethno-religious minority, an increasingly strained relationship with his demanding parents, and his burgeoning love for the stage.
+A bright student, he is eventually accepted into Ambrose College, a prestigious New York law school, where for the first time in his life, he feels like a fish out of water.

 Sam must eventually decide whether to become a lawyer, an actor, or something else...